eosnetworkfoundation/docs/docs/20_smart-contracts/30_tutorials/20_create-an-nft.md

 An NFT is a **non-fungible token**.
 This means that it is a unique token that cannot be interchanged with another token.

-Take a collectable item as an example (a pen owned by a celebrity, a game-winning ball, etc).
+Take a collectible item as an example (a pen owned by a celebrity, a game-winning ball, etc).
 Each of these items is unique and cannot be interchanged with another item because their value is in their uniqueness.